nebulaeandstars/o/README.md

 o is a small, UNIX-friendly file finder and opener.

-It works with [fzf](https://github.com/junegunn/fzf) (in the terminal) and [dmenu](https://tools.suckless.org/dmenu/) (elsewhere) to provide easy-access to commonly used files.
+It works with [fzf](https://github.com/junegunn/fzf) (in the terminal) and [dmenu](https://tools.suckless.org/dmenu/) (elsewhere) to provide easy access to commonly-used files.

 ## Usage